The latest news on COVID-19 in Canada

 11:15 a.m.

-Quebec is reporting 1,029 new cases of COVID-19 and 33 more deaths attributed to the novel coronavirus, including eight in the past 24 hours.
+Quebec is reporting 1,138 new cases of COVID-19 and 28 more deaths attributed to the novel coronavirus, 10 of which occurred in the past 24 hours.

-Hospitalizations increased by 13 compared with the prior day, to 539, and 81 people were in intensive care, a decrease of four.
+Health authorities say hospitalizations decreased by one compared with the prior day, to 538, and 82 people were in intensive care, a rise of one.

 The Canadian Press